influxdata/iot-api-js/README.md

 # iot-api-js

-This project is an example NextJS (NodeJS and React) application that uses the InfluxDB API client library for Javascript.
+This example project provides a Node.js server-side REST API that interacts with InfluxDB.
-The application is an adaptation of [InfluxData IoT Center](https://github.com/bonitoo-io/iot-center-v2), intentionally simplified to accompany the InfluxData IoT Starter tutorial.
+It is an adaptation of [InfluxData IoT Center](https://github.com/bonitoo-io/iot-center-v2), simplified to accompany the InfluxData IoT Starter tutorial.
+You can consume this API with the example [iot-api-ui](https://github.com/influxdata/iot-api-ui) React frontend.
+The project uses the [Next.js](https://nextjs.org/) framework and the InfluxDB API client library for JavaScript.

 ## Features